Prospects for detecting asteroid-mass primordial black holes in extreme mass-ratio inspirals with continuous gravitational waves: Searches for continuous waves

 \subsection{Background}

 Multiple groups search for \cws emitted from anywhere in the sky \cite{KAGRA:2022dwb,Steltner:2023cfk}.
-The parameter space has four dimensions: $f,\fdot,\alpha,\delta$, where $\alpha,\delta$ refer to the sky position of the source.
+The parameter space \tcr{for all-sky searches for isolated neutron stars typically} has four dimensions: $f,\fdot,\alpha,\delta$, where $\alpha,\delta$ refer to the sky position of the source.
 Despite such a simplistic signal model, these searches cannot be performed fully coherently, since each sky position has to be targeted individually, and the computational cost of such analyses scales with $\Tobs^6$ \cite{Prix:2009oha}.
 This means that \emph{semi-coherent} \cwh search techniques must be employed, which divide the data into smaller chunks of length $\TFFT\ll \Tobs$, in order to both save computational costs ($\propto \Tobs^2\TFFT^4$ now) and to increase robustness against theoretical uncertainties in the \gwh search (e.g. phase coherence could be lost over such long observation times).
-Computational limitations also require that a fixed range of $\fdot$ be searched over, since the number of points in the $\fdot$ grid scales with $\TFFT^4$ \cite{Prix:2009oha}.
+Computational limitations also require that a fixed range of $\fdot$ be searched over, since the number of steps in the $\fdot$ grid scales with \tcr{$\TFFT\Tobs$}\cite{Prix:2009oha}.

 When searches for \cws do not find a significant candidate, upper limits on the minimum detectable \gwh amplitude are produced, usually averaged over the sky but not always \cite{KAGRA:2022dwb,Dergachev:2024knd}, as a function of frequency.
 These limits are derived either through injecting fake signals and recovering them with a particular method, or through analytic / data-driven procedures that encapsulate the properties of the noise while producing conservative constraints with respect to those that could have been obtained through injections \cite{Miller:2020vsl,LIGOScientific:2021odm, KAGRA:2022dwb,Miller:2024fpo,Miller:2024jpo}.
 An example set of sky-averaged synthetic upper limits that we would obtain on the \gwh amplitude $h_{0,\rm min}$ using the \et \psd is shown \cref{fig:h0min-synth}, which will be the starting point for our calculations of projected constraints on \pbhs.